Imsabinst/Imsabinst/README.md

-### Hi there 👋 , I am Sabin Shrestha.
+**Hi there 👋** my name is Sabin Shrestha.

+I graduated from Vaasa University of Applied Sciences in 2017.  <a href="https://www.vamk.fi/en/" target="_blank">Click</a>
+ <a href="https://urn.fi/URN:NBN:fi:amk-2017102316251" target="_blank">Click</a>
-I love building fullstack applications.
+I love building websites, web applications, mobile applications.
 I am currently a fullstack development trainee at <a href="https://www.integrify.io/" target="_blank">Integrify</a>

-- I’m currently learning Frontend Web Development Technologies.
+I have knowledge on following tech stacks: